nodejsafrica/workshoppers/5. working_with_arrays/README.md

 - Array.prototype.values()

-*more reading should be done on usage of this functions [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)*
+*Do more reading on usage of this functions [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)*

 ## Challenge
 - Create an array